 The only thing holding you back from your ideal life is not taking action.
 So do it.
 You’re strong enough.

-UPDATE from Amy: Thank you to everyone who has commented here and continues to do so!
-I encourage you to contine to comment if you’d like a place to vent, but I am unfortunately unable to continue to comment back on this thread because of all the work we’re doing for the Strong Inside Out Tour.
-I hope you understand, and I hope to meet you in person along the Tour! -Amy
+UPDATE from Amy: Thank you to everyone who has commented here!
+I am unable to continue to comment back on this thread because of all the work we’re doing for the Strong Inside Out.
+Much love in your journey! -Amy